ArionWM/Rapidex.Data/docs/EntityLogic.md

-# Entity Logic; Validation & Calculation & other Signals
+# Entity Logic; Validation & Calculation & Other Signals

 In Rapidex.Data, Entity logic (validation and calculation-like operations and other signals) is managed via signals.